Artist

 John Biggers

-Conté crayon with graphite on wove paper mounted on board
+Conté crayon with gouache on wove paper laid down on paper board